-Rather than taking Misty to dog training classes, we thought we try a dog Whisperer.
-We figured an hour’s 1 to 1 with such an expert would probably smoothe over the cracks in our Whippet training techniques!
+Rather than taking Misty to dog training classes, we thought we try a dog whisperer.
+We figured an hour’s 1 to 1 with such an expert would probably smooth over the cracks in our Whippet training techniques!

 When the dog whisperer came to see us, he had a profound effect on Misty.
 Watching him work with her was an almost mystical experience.
 Misty seems to respond to everything he said and after watching him with her for an hour, we thought we’d picked up a few of his techniques to help us going forward.